-While Lyme disease is the most common disease spread by ticks in New York, there are other serious tick borne diseases that families and pet owners should be aware of.
+While Lyme disease is the most common disease spread by ticks in New York, there are other serious tick-borne diseases that families and pet owners should be aware of, including a tick-borne Powassan virus that recently killed a resident in the Hudson Valley in 2019.
 Here are some other serious diseases and illnesses that ticks can spread to humans and pets:

 Anaplasmosis is caused by the Anaplasma phagocytophilum bacteria.
 This disease is transmitted to humans by tick bites from the black-legged tick (or deer tick).
 Typical symptoms usually occur within 1-2 weeks of a tick bite.
 Symptoms of Anaplasmosis include fever, headache, chills, nausea, cough, and muscle aches.
 This illness can be fatal if not treated correctly.
 Sever symptoms can include difficulty breathing, hemorrhage, renal failure, or neurological issues.
 Doxycycline is the first line of treatment for people suffering from Anaplasmosis.